-But other Bible texts clearly talk about God as the Creator and Sustainer of all the universe, even other worlds (Hebrews 1:2; Colossians 1:15–17).
+But other Bible texts talk about God as the creator and sustainer of all the universe, even other worlds (Hebrews 1:2; Colossians 1:15–17).

-There is evidence from the Bible that other intelligent life existed before the creation of life on Earth.
+There is evidence from the Bible that other intelligent life existed before life on earth did.

-For example, the book of Job talks of how other beings praised God at the creation of the earth.
+For example, the book of Job talks of other beings praising God at the creation of the earth:

-Some kind of intelligent life rejoiced at the work that God had done here.
+Some kind of intelligent life rejoiced at the work God had done here.

-According to Genesis 1 and 2, Adventists believe God created the world—and all life on it—in six days, all by speaking it into existence.
+According to the Creation story in Genesis 1 and 2, God created the world—and all life on it—in six days by speaking it into existence.
 It was a deliberate and conscious act on His part.

 This belief, also known as young earth creationism, is in contrast with the idea of complete evolution, which has no place for purpose, direction, or intentions.
 Instead, it suggests that only blind forces and mutations were the means for the creation and existence of life on earth.
 It isn’t in line with Adventists’ creationist view of the world.

-The Bible is also clear that God spoke our present world into existence.
+The Bible is clear that God spoke our present world into existence.

-The Psalmist also expressed this fact when he wrote:
+The Psalmist expressed this fact when he wrote: